 l) details of any direct or indirect payments made, or to be made, to any third parties or associates in connection with the proposed IVA, together with a description of the goods or services provided and the reasons for all payments;

 m) an explanation of how debts that are proposed to be compromised will be treated should the IVA fail;

+n) subject to the consent of the debtor, any vulnerabilities disclosed and how they might impact on the suitability of an IVA;

-n) the circumstances in which the IVA might conclude or fail, including what might happen to the debtor in such circumstances; and
+o) the circumstances in which the IVA might conclude or fail, including what might happen to the debtor in such circumstances;

-o) any specifically identifiable risks of failure applicable to the IVA.
+p) any specifically identifiable risks of failure applicable to the IVA; and

-The nominee
+q) signposting sources of help for any creditors who might need assistance in understanding the consequences of an IVA.

+The insolvency practitioner should be satisfied that the debtor has had sufficient time to review the proposal, and seek advice if required, before it is signed and returned.
+As a minimum the insolvency practitioner should provide the debtor at least one calendar day to sign and return the proposal.

+Decision procedures

+The insolvency practitioner should endeavour to ensure that the intention of any proposed modification and associated proxy vote which could be open to interpretation is clarified with the relevant creditor prior to the meeting of creditors.

-22. When acting as nominee, an insolvency practitioner should have procedures in place to ensure that:
+Following the meeting of creditors to approve an IVA proposal, the insolvency practitioner should ensure that:

-a) the debtor has had, or receives, the appropriate advice in relation to an IVA, and that advice is confirmed in writing if the insolvency practitioner or their firm has not already done so;

-b) the nominee can report objectively whether, in the nominee’s judgement:

-i) the debtor’s financial position is materially different from that contained in the proposal, explaining the extent to which the information has been verified

-ii) the IVA is manifestly unfair

-iii) the IVA has a reasonable prospect of being approved and implemented.

-c) the debtor’s consent is sought on any modifications to the proposal put forward by the creditors, and the debtor understands the impact of the modifications on the implementation of the IVA and its viability; and the nominee’s explanation includes the preparation of revised comparative outcome statements showing the effects of the modifications if agreement to them is a reasonable prospect and will change the outcome;
+a) the debtor’s consent is sought on any modifications to the proposal put forward by the creditors, and the debtor understands the impact of the modifications on the implementation of the IVA and its viability; and the nominee’s explanation includes the preparation of revised comparative outcome statements showing the effects of the modifications if agreement to them is a reasonable prospect and will change the outcome;

-d) where any conflicting modifications are proposed, the prevailing adaptations, i.e. those agreed by debtor and supported by a 75% majority of creditors, are identified and recorded by the nominee; and
+b) where any conflicting modifications are proposed, the prevailing adaptations, i.e. those agreed by debtor and supported by a 75% majority of creditors, are identified and recorded by the nominee; and

-e) the debtor’s consent to agreed modifications is recorded and in the absence of the debtor’s consent the IVA cannot proceed in a modified form.
+c) the debtor’s consent to agreed modifications is recorded and in the absence of the debtor’s consent the IVA cannot proceed in a modified form.

+Where variations to the IVA are to be proposed during the IVA term, the insolvency practitioner should:

+where the variation is for a change to contributions and/or the length of the IVA term, satisfy themselves that the IVA remains viable and sustainable for the remainder of its term;

+b) provide the creditors with sufficient information regarding the reasons for the variation, and the potential consequences of not accepting the variation, to allow them to make an informed decision whether to accept or reject the variation;

+c) ensure that both the debtor and the creditors are informed of any fees to be charged in relation to the variation, and how this will affect both the amount paid by the debtor and the estimated outcome for the creditors;

+d) explain to the debtor the potential consequences of creditors not approving the variation proposal.

 The supervisor